 Plenty of pastries were always on offer and don’t get me wrong those golden buttery croissants were tempting, but for breakfast I just couldn’t go past their granola parfait.
 Greek yoghurt and granola with fresh fruits will always be a winning combo in my book.
 For the savoury lovers, I’ve got it on good authority that the avocado and olive oil on toast with a poached egg is also amazing.

-Seeing as I'm a huge sweet tooth I'm yet to try one of their famous tartines myself, but I was eyeing up one in particular that had buffalo mozzarella, so you better believe
+Seeing as I’m a huge sweet tooth I’m yet to try one of their famous tartines myself, but I was eyeing up one in particular that had buffalo mozzarella, so you better believe when if I go back to Sydney I’ll be devouring that one.

-JAMIE'S ITALIAN-Another place I loved in London, how is this not in Melbourne yet?!
+Another place I loved in London, how is this not in Melbourne yet?!

 I’m really really picky about my Italian food (blame my Italian background) but I give this place the Julia tick of approval.
 You know a restaurant is on the right track when you see an Aperol Spritz on the menu.
 Proper Italian ingredients and a semi-formal but casual “I could still wear my shorts here” kind of vibe meant it was my top pick for lunch almost every day.
 Obviously this is me we’re talking about so I gravitated towards the pasta dishes, but the slow cooked Osso Bucco was a stand out as well.
 If you’re craving good Italian food, definitely go here.